-Information for those needing to apply for entry clearance under the Student Route from outside the UK.
+Information for those applying for a Student Route visa from outside the UK.

 The visa application